Completed Theses[PhD theses] [Master's theses] [Bachelor's theses]

 The algorithm combines state and state-action abstraction with a UCT-algorithm.
 We come to the conclusion that the algorithm needs to be improved because the abstraction of action-state often cannot detect a similarity that a reasonable action abstraction could find.

 Combining Novelty-Guided and Bounded Suboptimal SearchBachelor's thesis, July 2017.
-Download: (PDF) (sources; TAR.GZ)
+Download: (PDF) (slides; PDF) (sources; TAR.GZ)

 The notion of adding a form of exploration to guide a search has been proven to be an effective method of combating heuristical plateaus and improving the performance of greedy best-first search.
 The goal of this thesis is to take the same approach and introduce exploration in a bounded suboptimal search problem.
 Explicit estimation search (EES), established by Thayer and Ruml, consults potentially inadmissible information to determine the search order.
 Admissible heuristics are then used to guarantee the cost bound.
 In this work we replace the distance-to-go estimator used in EES with an approach based on the concept of novelty.